sylvialane/sylvialane.github.io/index.md

 #### 🏳️‍⚧️🏳️‍⚧️ Come as you are 🏳️‍⚧️🏳️‍⚧️

-This will be a laid-back ceremony; dress however you feel most comfortable (jeans and princess dresses equally welcome!)
+This will be a laid-back ceremony.

+Dess however you feel most comfortable

+Jeans, princess dresses, Hawaiian shirts, suits, and fancy dresses are all welcome!

 <img src="/assets/images/MauiOverlookCropped.jpg" width="50%">